-- Patients commencing or switching treatment with a biologic agent in the previous six months for their psoriasis - 2.
-Willingness to give informed consent for long term follow-up and access to all medical records (if patient is under the age of 16, there must be willingness from a parent / guardian to provide this consent.
+or Biologic-experienced patients commencing or switching to new non-biologic small molecule immunotherapy in the previous six months for their psoriasis

+2. Willingness to give informed consent for long term follow-up and access to all medical records (if patient is under the age of 16, there must be willingness from a parent / guardian to provide this consent.
 The patient must also provide separate assent).